Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 We all know how zoom in/out works on mapping platforms such as [google maps](https://maps.google.com), maps.cz, etc. Zoom is used to increase or decrease the zoom level at a specific point and show more or less detail on a map.

-The "grouping of clusters" extension is inspired by such mapping platforms.
+The [grouping of clusters](#grouping-of-clusters-glossary) extension is inspired by such mapping platforms.

 > **Note** \
 > Zoom feature from mapping platforms can be achieved by choosing both "Zoom" and "Grouping of clusters" options in the [checkbox](user_documentation.md#checkbox-glossary).